 (6) Charges for hours of care that exceed those authorized.

-(R) A licensed child care center or licensed type A home that provides false or misleading information to obtain payment for publicly funded child care may be determined to be in noncompliance pursuant to rules 5101:2-12-09 and 5101:2-13-09 of the Administrative Code.
+(R) A licensed child care center, licensed type A home or licensed type B home that provides false or misleading information to obtain payment for publicly funded child care may be determined to be in noncompliance pursuant to Chapters 5101:2-12, 5101:2-13, and 5101:2-14 of the Administrative Code.

-(1) An in-home aide shall report an hourly rate to ODJFS that is at least minimum wage but does not exceed eight dollars per hour for forty or fewer hours in a week.
+(1) An in-home aide shall be paid an hourly rate that is equal to the state minimum wage for forty or fewer hours in a week.

-(2) A rate of one and one-half times the reported hourly rate shall be paid for hours in excess of forty in a week.
+(2) A rate of one and one-half times the state minimum wage shall be paid for hours in excess of forty in a week.

 (3) The total payment shall include child care services provided to all of the authorized child(ren) in the caretaker's home.